Follow this request

 Questions about the 'Prove It' poll.

 Response to this request is long overdue.
-By law, under all circumstances, The National Museum of Science and Industry should have responded by now (details).
+By law, under all circumstances, Science Museum Group should have responded by now (details).
 You can complain by requesting an internal review.

 Dear Sir or Madam,